Fairlay/FairlayPrivateAPI/README.md

 ## GETSERVERTIME

-reqID: 2
+> reqID: 2

-reqData: None
+> reqData: None

-Response: returns the server's time in ticks.
+> Response: returns the server's time in ticks.

-Note: the server time can also be interfered from the nonce in every response.
+The server time can also be interfered from the nonce in every response.

 ## GETMARKET